SHIPWRECKED ON MONT-BLANC - THE VINCENDON AND HENRY TRAGEDY

-On the 17th December, at the end of the morning, they take the Aiguille du Midi Cable-car thanks to the man then in charge (the Cable-car is closed), ski down the first part of the Vallée Blanche, and climb the steep 150 m couloir up to the Bivouac-refuge of La Fourche.
+On December 17th, at the end of the morning, they take the Aiguille du Midi Cable-car thanks to the man then in charge (the Cable-car is closed), ski down the first part of the Vallée Blanche, and climb the steep 150 m couloir up to the Bivouac-refuge of La Fourche.

 They sleep at the bivouac-refuge and start at 7 am.
 [3bis]

 Back in Chamonix, they meet Vincendon and Henry on the 21th of December at Le Choucas[3ter], tell them the details of their ascent and advise them in case of bad weather to go down on the Brenva route or if at the top of the spur to go up to the Mont-Blanc summit and Vallot as the snow going down directly to the Grands Mulets is deep and in that case to be careful with the crevasses and insist:

 “Do not go to the summit unless everything is fine, otherwise go down.”

 Another friend, Bob Xueref told them: “whatever, go to the summit for security.
 If we have to come and fetch you, it will be by the Aiguille du Gouter.”[YB]

 DAY 1-3 Saturday-Monday (22nd-24th)

 Vincendon and Henry meet Walter Bonatti and Silvano Gheser.

 Meanwhile Walter Bonatti has planned to make the first winter ascent of The Pear, a much more difficult ascent than the Brenva Spur to the left of the Brenva Spur starting also from the refuge-bivouac of La Fourche.
 His rope mate is Silvano Gheser, a lieutenant and ski-climbing instructor of the Alpini.

 On the 18th they make a reconnaissance to La Fourche refuge-bivouac and find ideal conditions.
 Coming down they see two dots high on the Brenva: Le Duf and le Yeti, going fairly fast.